selfcommunity/api-docs/source/includes/api/endpoints/_comment.md

 |» results|[[Comment](#schemacomment)]|false|none|none|

 <aside class="notice">
-This operation require authentication only if `content_availability` community option is false
+This operation requires authentication only if `content_availability` community option is false
 </aside>

 ### Create a Comment